 There is still plenty more material for future gatherings and tours despite our continued cross- crossing of the country for over two decades.
 The tours demonstrate the rich historic tapestry that is Scotland.
 The heartland and nation state home of Clan Carmichael Tout Jour Prest.

-The next Clan Gathering will be held in 2022.
+The next that was planned to be help in held in 2022 has been postponed to 2023.
 This is the replacement event for the 2020 event which was cancelled because of Coronovirus Covid19.
 Although initially rescheduled for 2021 the continuing prevalence of Covid means for safety reasons a further delay is advisable.
 At the first Clan gathering in 1983 Chief Richard vowed to hold three a decade and celebrate decades centuries and millenniums.
 All deposits for the former event will be honoured for this event and those that made them will be given priority treatment in reservations.
 Our last gathering was in 2017 and 2020 was designated the year of Coasts and Waters but 2022 is the year of Words and Stories so we are changing the schedule slightly; particularly to reflect the 250th anniversary of the birth of Sir Walter Scott.